nextflow-io/nextflow/docs/dsl2.rst

 as described in the previous sections.

 .. note::
-    Functions, processes and workflows are globally referred as *components*.
+    Functions, processes and workflows are globally referred to as *components*.

 Module inclusion
 ----------------